How to use the art of nudging to reduce smartphone delinquency and increase revenue

 Carriers and retailers recognise that adopting a nudge approach can evoke a far more positive response from customers, and is more likely to deliver a satisfying solution for all those involved.
 By increasing communications with the consumer, and the persuasiveness of messaging, carriers and retailers are more likely to avoid needing to lock devices.

 However, it is important that they have this deterrent as a last resort.
-In fact, the threat of locking alone can influence behaviour.
+In fact, the threat of device locking alone can influence behaviour.
 Figures show that 15 per cent of customers who would traditionally have missed a payment are more likely to pay simply because they know their device could be locked if they don’t.

 Regional variations in pay, and how this affects nudge theory